 Weil-McLain Boiler Error Codes: Complete Guide

-Weil-McLain is one of the most trusted names in residential and light commercial boilers, with a strong presence throughout the Midwest.
+Weil-McLain is one of the most trusted names in residential and light commercial boilers, with a strong presence throughout the Midwest and a long history in Milwaukee-area homes and businesses.
 When your Weil-McLain boiler stops heating or locks out, it records a fault code on the control module that pinpoints the problem.
 This guide covers the most common error codes for Weil-McLain gas boilers — including the Ultra, GV90+, CGi, and ECO series — and explains what each code means for your heating system.
+Milwaukee homeowners depending on a Weil-McLain for heat through a Wisconsin winter need to know these codes before the first cold snap.

 How Weil-McLain Boilers Report Faults

 Most Weil-McLain boilers use a control module with a digital or LED display.
 On older models like the CGi or WGO series, a red LED flashes in a pattern (similar to furnace flash codes) to indicate the fault type.
 On newer high-efficiency models like the Ultra and ECO Tec series, alphanumeric fault codes appear directly on the display.
-The control module also typically has a fault history memory accessible by scrolling through the display menu.
+The control module also typically has a fault history memory accessible by scrolling through the display menu — a useful feature that allows Burkhardt technicians to review recent fault history even if the boiler has been reset before their arrival.

 Common Weil-McLain Boiler Error Codes